shihankanungo/shihankanungo.github.io/courses.md

 ## Algebra and Number Theory

+> "Number theorists are like lotus-eaters -- having tasted this food they can never give it up." --- Leopold Kronecker (1823-1891)

 - **Group Theory**.
 Summer 2023.
 Art of Problem Solving (AoPS) (A+)<br>
   <small>Building groups from other groups, symmetries of geometric objects, constructing fields.</small> <br>
   <small><small>Textbook: Jeremy Copeland. <i>Groups and Fields.</i></small></small>